PhilJay/homebrew-proclip/README.md

 # ProClip
-A lightweight terminal extension for **storing and executing frequently used commands** conveniently instead of having to re-type them everytime.
+A lightweight terminal extension written in Python for **storing and executing frequently used commands** conveniently instead of having to re-type them everytime.

 Requires Python 3+